ArturRSA19/ArturRSA19/README.md

-# 👋 Olá!
+# 👋 Hi!

-- Me chamo Artur Rodrigues!
+## I'm Artur Rodrigues! 🧑🏻‍💻

-- 📖 Atualmente estou cursando Engenharia De Software na Universidade de Brasília (UnB)!
+- 📖 Nowadays I'm studying Software Engineer at Universidade de Brasília (UnB)!

-- Estou muito interessado em aprender novas tecnologias e evoluir no mercado de desenvolvimento de software, com foco em Front-End!

-- Tenho interesse em apoiar projetos de desenvolvimento web, onde tenho maior afinidade e competência!
+-  I'm really into learning new tecnologies and increase my habilities in software develop, specially in Front-End!

+-  I'm very interested in web development projects, where I have greater affinity and competence!

+-  I want to learn new Frameworks and work on new projects!

 <div>
    <img height="180em" src="https://github-readme-stats.vercel.app/api?username=ArturRSA19&show_icons=true&theme=dark"/>